b-steel/private-events/README.md

     - Login / Logout links and Navigation links to empty pages (home, user account, etc)

-## Events Model
+## Events model and associated views
 Build the Event model and begin to integrate it's pieces in to the other model (User - the creator of an Event) and the page.
     - Integrate the Event with the User models
     - Show all a user's events on their profile page

-Up until this point I'd just been making things as I went, but for experience I decided to use Django's testing framework to do TDD for the rest of the project.
+Up to this point I'd just been making things as I went, but for experience I decided to use Django's testing framework to do TDD for the rest of the project.
-    - Page to create events, show all events, show singe event
+    - Next steps are to create pages to create events, show all events, show single event
+    - I started with tests for showing a single event, since it's easy to use the Django testing framework to create events for testing purposes
+        -